qmwc3/q-cookbook/_recipes/chicken-poppyseed-pasta-salad.md

   - "½ cup of mayonnaise"
   - "¾ cup of milk"
   - "3½ tablespoons of white wine vinegar"
-  - "16 ounces pasta"
-  - "2 chicken breasts"
-  - "1½ cup craisins"
-  - "4 stalks celery"
-  - "¾ cup slivered almonds"
 preparations:
   - "Cook and dice the chicken."
   - "Chop up the celery."
-  - "In a sealable jar, add the salt, celery salt, poppy seeds, dry mustard, sugar, mayonnaise, milk, and vinegar."
+  - "In a sealable jar, add all dressing ingredients and shake until blended."
 directions:
   - "Cook, drain, and rinse the pasta."
   - "In a large bowl, mix the cooked pasta, chicken, craisins, and celery."